-These instructions use measurements for the exact size drawer needed for my coffee station console table.
+These instructions use measurements for the exact size drawer needed for my coffee bar table.
 However, you can use the tips and steps below to make any drawer!
 Just adjust your measurements to fit your opening.

 - 1×4 boards for the drawer sides